Parent to Parent

 Three support workers help children and young people with additional needs who may have worries about school, lack friends, suffer bullying or are struggling to cope with their difficulties.
 They may be worried about a move to another school or about leaving school and going to college or an adult service.
 The workers encourage the children and young people to talk about their concerns, go with them to meetings and appointments and help them to voice their views.

-© 2014 - 2023 Parent to Parent Ltd, Company No SC302084 registered in Scotland | Privacy Policy | Cookies | Website by Broxden
+© 2014 - 2024 Parent to Parent Ltd | Privacy Policy | Cookies | Website by Broxden